 How Well It Works

 Surgery is not a cure for Crohn's disease.
 When surgery for Crohn's is needed, as little of the intestine as possible is removed to keep the intestines working normally.
 The disease tends to return to other areas of the intestines after surgery.
-In children, surgery may improve well-being and quality of life and restore normal growth and sexual development.
+About one-quarter of Crohn's disease patients who have a first surgery also have a second.
+And many of these second ones are within 5 years of the first surgery.footnote 2 In children, surgery may improve well-being and quality of life and restore normal growth and sexual development.

 All surgeries have some risks of infection, severe bleeding, or complications from general anesthesia.